bernhardHartleb/MicroZedKernel/00-sdcard-setup.md

 ###Boot the Debian image

-Set the jumpers to boot from the SD card:
+Set the jumpers to boot from the SD card.
-- JMP1 = "1"
-- JMP2 = "0"
-- JMP3 = "0"

-Insert SD Card into MicroZed.
-Connect MicroZed to the host with USB Serial port cable and RJ45 cable.
+Insert SD Card into the Zybo.
+Connect Zybo to the host with USB Serial port cable and RJ45 cable.
-Reboot MicroZed board by removing the power.
+Reboot Zybo board by removing the power.

 Check to witch driver is your serial port connected in the host:
 ~$ ls /dev/tty*